Want the Google apps to do more?

 If you're learning Apps Script and want some inspiration for what you could do, here's some things that are possible with Apps Script (caution: some of these might be trickier than others to create!):

-If you want to have a go at writing some Apps Script, try the walkthrough below, which is designed to get you creating your own Apps Script code to 'read' a value from a spreadsheet cell.
+If you want to have a go at writing some Apps Script, try following this first livecoding walkthrough from the Essential Apps Script course, which focuses on writing your first script to read a cell in a spreadsheet.